Crampton-Lab/MoonShine/README.md

 https://github.com/Crampton-Lab/MoonShineR_package

 # Re-create light regimes using LED arrays for experiments:
-- Do not use the CRAN MoonShineR package.
+Do not use the CRAN MoonShineR package.
 This requires an advanced version of MoonShineR scripts to generate a light schedule that is read by Pyhon scripsts running on a Raspberry Pi that control LED arrays.

 Full instructions are available in the online instruction manual: https://lokpoon.github.io/MoonShine_manual/overview.html
 The current repository hosts all required files mentioned in this manual.
 The following is a checklist of the files.

-## Files that run on the computer
+## Files for creating a light regime schedule table during the preparation phase (run on any personal computer)
 ### The two versions of the MoonShineR scheduler R program:
 - `moonshineR_moonlight_scheduler.R`
 - `moonshineR_sunlight_twilight_scheduler.R`